 The Darwin Information Typing Architecture (DITA) and DocBook are two XML-based authoring frameworks.
 I strongly prefer DocBook.
 Today’s article is an update of an article on the subject that I originally wrote for the Spring 2011 issue of Communicator.
-I may have been on to something because in 2014, Anders Svensson and his colleagues gave up DITA consulting to create their own component content management system (CCMS) called Paligo, based on DocBook.
+I may have been on to something because in 2014, a group of DITA specialist gave up consulting to create their own component content management system (CCMS) based on DocBook.

 As a tech writer, I was never much of a fan of XML-based authoring until I discovered XMLmind’s XML Editor.
 It gives you a WYSIWYG view of your text, has keyboard shortcuts, and you rarely need to worry about tags.
 It’s written in Java and is free for personal and open source use.
 It can be used for DITA or DocBook But there’s a time and resources cost associated with using DITA; DocBook on the other hand, gives almost all of its benefits without the hassle.